 Once you climb to the top complex there are 72 beautiful stupas (each enshrined with the figure of a Buddha inside), and it’s amazing to think how big this monument really is.
 Also, the views of the rice fields and the palm trees from the top of Borobudur is something to behold too.

 Sunrise is without a doubt the best time to go, not only for the most magical views but because once the sun’s high in the sky everything heats up like a furnace.

 A sunrise tour of Borobudur costs 400,000 IDR (£25/$30) and includes entrance fees and breakfast.
 Borobudur is an hour’s drive from Yogyakarta.

 Just as Borobudur is the temple to go for sunrise, Candi Ratu Boko is the temple to go for sunset.

 Perched up high on a hill, Candi Ratu Boko was once an old sultan’s palace, now a complete ruin.
 Of all the foundations, only one structure still stands – the main gate.

 It is here that everyone watches the sun set, and with the sprawling city of Yogyakarta and the mountains framed in the background, it is without a doubt one of the best views in Java.
-This is a temple in Indonesia not every visits, but it is in such a unique setting.
+This is an Indonesian temple that not every visits, but it is in such a unique setting.

 Named after legendary King Boko (a popular character in folklore), Candi Ratu Boko is another huge archaeological site, and it’s well worth exploring this entire complex a good hour before sunset to see all it has to offer.